 It must also be noted that HIV infection is in no way exclusive to MSM; though they make up the majority of cases in the US, the same does not hold true globally.
 Infection in women is most predominant around the world, an immense problem in sub-Saharan Africa (see my synopsis of the impact of imperialism on African healthcare; see also Matt Douglas-Vail’s analysis of neocolonialism’s exacerbation of the HIV/AIDS epidemic in the region).
 My focus on MSM is because they are the group principally affected by the new FDA guidelines, not to detract from the international victims of the ongoing epidemic.

 Regarding the first of the FDA’s above restrictions, research shows that antiretroviral medications to treat HIV infection can occasionally interfere with HIV testing, resulting in negative results for individuals with early infection: i.e., individuals who should be testing positive.
 With many shared components between these treatment drugs and PrEP, notably emtricitabine, the concern is that individuals taking PrEP with possible breakthrough infections might donate blood that evades HIV screening capabilities.
 The likelihood of this happening widespread is quite low, though.
 Breakthrough infections are rare for individuals taking PrEP and such a scenario would only be possible in the early moments of HIV infection, improbable to overlap with blood donation to a scale justifying this ban.
 With a substantial rise in MSM taking PrEP, preventing these individuals from donating blood does more harm than good.
-The task at hand is to improve diagnostic sensibilities, not to passively accept de facto exclusionary policy.
+The task at hand is to improve diagnostic sensitivity, not to passively accept de facto exclusionary policy.

 The history of discrimination in blood donation is well-documented and it should continue to be resisted.
 While it may not be a “right” per se to give blood, it is an essential process for saving lives in the US and worldwide.
 Stopping willing individuals from participating in this process hurts not only the individuals who need blood—those with blood disorders requiring transfusions, who need convalescent plasma for coronavirus treatment, whose elective surgeries are delayed because of shortages—but also the prospective donors.
 Preventing MSM from donating blood worsens the stigma against them because of the history of the HIV epidemic.
 One need only think back to the 2022 mpox outbreak to observe how MSM—though certainly the prevalent population for infection—became the target of blatantly homophobic rhetoric.
 In working toward more equitable global health outcomes, we need not accept paltry inclusion of marginalized communities as adequate but should demand genuine inclusivity, especially in times of rising anti-LGBTQ+ vitriol and legislation.